Your Shopping Cart Already Knows What You Want

 Smart Glasses and Smarter Fridges

 The hardware is catching up to the software.
 Xiaomi and Ant Group have collaborated on AI glasses that enable parking payments through a glance or voice command.
 JD.com partnered with Rokid to build AI-powered smart glasses that integrate shopping functions directly into the wearer's field of vision.
-You look at a product in a physical store and the glasses pull up price comparisons, reviews, and availability in real time.

 Then there is the home.
-AI-driven household appliances, smart fridges, televisions, and vacuum cleaners, saw sales surge over 200% year-on-year on JD.com in 2025.
+AI-driven household appliances, smart fridges, televisions, and vacuum cleaners saw sales surge over 200% year-on-year on JD.com in 2025.
 These are not gadgets for early adopters.
 They are mainstream consumer products in China's largest retail channels.

 "Consumer applications, not infrastructure, are Asia's real moat in AI.
 The region is building technology that solves daily problems, not just technical benchmarks." - DJay Lee, Managing Partner, Mistletoe Singapore